Emergent weight morphologies in deep neural networks: Discussion

 \section{Discussion}

 We showed that deep neural networks exhibit emergent behaviour during training.
-Specifically, the homogeneous state, in which weights take random values with low variance, exhibits an instability which gives rise to complex weight morphologies independently of the training data.
-On short time scales, this leads to the formation of a channel structure of highly connected weights which then, on longer time scales, gets modulated periodically in amplitude.
+Specifically, the homogeneous state, in which the weights take random values with low variance, exhibits an instability which gives rise to complex weight morphologies independent of the training data.
+In the early stages of training, this leads to the formation of a channel structure of highly connected weights, which then, during later training times, is periodically modulated in amplitude.

-We derived these results for the specific case of fully connected feed-forward neural networks with ReLU activation functions, but they extend to all neural networks with a feed-forward architecture whose output can be expressed as a sum over all paths through the neural network.
-These include convolutional neural networks and transformers.
-Our results are specific to training algorithms based on gradient descent with a squared-error loss function but can be applied to neural networks with general sigmoidal activation functions as long as they can be approximated by a piecewise linear function~(Supplementary Theory).
+We derived these results for the specific case of fully connected feedforward neural networks with ReLU activation functions, but they extend to all neural networks with a feedforward architecture whose output can be expressed as a sum over all paths through the neural network.
+These include convolutional neural networks which can be mapped to sparse deep neural networks.
+Recent work has shown that an analogous path framework also exists for transformers~\cite{elhage2021mathematical}.
+Our results are specific to training algorithms based on gradient descent with a squared-error loss function.
+They are however not limited to ReLU nonlinearities but can be applied to neural networks with general sigmoidal activation functions as long as they can be approximated by a piecewise linear function (Supplementary Theory).

 The resulting structures emerge independently from the training data and are therefore not necessarily involved in the function of the neural network.
 However, they do impose universal morphological constraints under which the network learns to make generalizable predictions.
 Beyond constraining the learning dynamics, these structures may also benefit learning.
 We showed that there are correlations between these structures and the dimensionality of the data embedding in the neural network.
-Oscillating embedding dimensions do not necessarily lead to better learning but if they are combined with appropriate nonlinear data transformations they may aid in the detection of important data features.
+Oscillating embedding dimensions do not necessarily lead to better learning, but if they are combined with appropriate nonlinear data transformations, they may aid in the detection of important data features.
 As an example, transformations in the embedding dimension are used in the kernel trick for classification as well as in autoencoders.